surma/surma.dev/content/things/ditherpunk.md

 live: false
 ---

-I always loved the visual aesthetic of dithering but never knew how it works exactly.
-This article may contain traces of nostaliga and none of Lenna.
+I always loved the visual aesthetic of dithering but never knew how it’s done.
+So I did some research.
+This article may contain traces of nostaliga and none of Lena.

 <!-- more -->